 Up to three semester credit hours of the courses above completed abroad can satisfy minor requirements for both coursework and the international experience.
-Study abroad and internship programs must be pre-approved by the Global Management Minor Committee.

 Health Care Reform and Innovation Minor

 Healthcare in the U.S. accounts for nearly 20% of the nation's gross domestic product (more than manufacturing).
 It is also one of the fastest growing sources of employment; over 12 million Americans work in the industry.
 The Health Care Reform and Innovation Minor provides students interested in a clinical, academic, or business career in this industry an overview and opportunity to understand the complexities of the US healthcare system, the goals and barriers for reform, and the opportunities for innovation.